lkesteloot/unsong/unsong.md

 “You?” asked Nathanda and Jinxiang together.

 “Yeah,” said Sohu, defiantly.
 I saw her glance at the stump of her left hand, the one that used to have the Comet King’s mark on it.
 “I never told you guys this, because I thought Father would freak out, but I met Thamiel.
 Three times.
 He came to harass Uriel when I was staying with him.
-He…he wasn’t nice to me.
+He... he wasn’t nice to me.
 There’s stuff I need to settle with him.”

 “He’s the Devil!” said Jinxiang. “[i]Everyone[/i] has stuff they need to settle with him!
 Sohu, don’t do it!
 You were sitting here clutching your head in pain just a second ago.
 Stay here where it’s—”